FHantke/brave-browser-wiki/Windows-Development-Environment.md

 Now you are ready to follow the next step of the build instructions in the [[wiki|Home]].

+# Running Brave

+It's always best to run Brave from a standard `cmd.exe` shell or via Windows Explorer.
+There are instances where debug builds of Brave attempt to log to stderr, which will fail and potentially result in unexpected crashes in non-standard shells (e.g., Cygwin, Git for Windows, etc.)

 # Troubleshooting

 The upstream documentation for [Checking out and Building Chromium on Windows](https://chromium.googlesource.com/chromium/src/+/master/docs/windows_build_instructions.md) have a lot of useful information on configuring Windows, resolving common problems, speeding up builds, etc.